skanjo/paulrobertlloyd-v4/src/_content/projects/nuts.md

 Although successful, their site had grown organically over time, and had lost any design consistency and become difficult to navigate.
 Over a two-year period, I and other colleagues at Clearleft assisted CEO Jeff Braverman and lead programmer Ben Shakal in improving their site, ensuring the unique, customer-centred personality of the company wasn't lost in the desire to simplify and streamline.

-{% render 'screenshots' with screenshots.customtray
+{% include 'screenshots' with screenshots.customtray
   caption: 'One sprint focused on designing and testing a new custom tray creation experience.'
 %}